apmuthu/nubuilder4/README.md

 ### Alternative to MS-Access
 nuBuilder provides an ideal replacement/upgrade from **MS-Access**.
 It won't get slower and slower as you add more records, unlike **MS-Access**.

+Import your MS Access tables into [Acces2NuBuilder](https://web.archive.org/web/20150301115345/https://www.nubuilder.net/A2N.zip) and [cached here](./nb4fixes/docs/A2N.zip) (2014-03-06) and get them into nuBuilder.

 ### Easy To Learn For End Users
 nuBuilder uses an Uncluttered Interface which makes it very easy for new users to find there way around.